Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

 - Implement the evaluation strategy planned sketched in “Phase 1 Preparing” and refined in “Phase 2 Designing” (defined KPIs and mechanisms for their assessment).

-- Facilitate spaces for collective reflection about barriers and enablers during the preparing, designing, and delivering phases.
+- Facilitate spaces for collective reflection about barriers and enablers during the preparing, designing, and Experimenting phases.
 Include all participants involved (PST members, pilot owners, Core Group, and Observers).

 - Think on the second iteration objective, goals, and outputs.
 Identify possibilities to mitigate or overcome barriers and enhance enablers based on what have you have learned so far.
 Adapt or change your thematic co-exploration specification, work plan or other planning strategies in place for future GO activities.